jmaurelli/ai-workflow-system/ai-workflow/lean-workflow/04-gen-design-decisions.md

-# Workflow: Design Decisions (MVP/Lite) - Learning-Guided
+# Workflow: Design Decisions (MVP-First) - Learning-Guided

 **🚨 CRITICAL LOCATION REQUIREMENT:**
 **You MUST be in the feature directory: `/features/YYYY-MM-DD-project-name/`**